bgruening/galaxy-rna-workbench/CONTRIBUTING.md

   should be made through pull requests to this repository (with just two exceptions outlined below).

-* If you are new to Git, the [Try Git](http://try.github.com/) tutorial is a good places to start.
+* If you are new to Git, the [Try Git](http://try.github.com/) tutorial is a good place to start.
   More learning resources are listed at https://help.github.com/articles/good-resources-for-learning-git-and-github/ .

 * Make sure you have a free [GitHub](https://github.com/) account.